 Mother plants are every grower’s pride because they can duplicate various strains.
 From these plants, a grower can get plants having excellent traits like those of the original plant.
-Luckily, with the introduction of auto-flowering and feminized, it’s possible to get stable and reliable seeds throughout the year.
+Luckily, with the introduction of auto-flowering and feminized pot seeds, it’s possible to get stable and reliable seeds throughout the year.

 There’s no doubt that mother plants have a lot of benefits.
 However, some growers don’t know how to choose the best mother plants.
 This article tells you why you need a mother plant and how to select one.